Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

 We discuss some of the results found in \cite{Potts2016} and the general trends based on dispersal relations (see \cite[Figure 1]{Potts2016}), at least as they are found in the case of two interacting species.
 These results are most closely related to model \eqref{system-eqn-3}, however readers are reminded that the model appearing in \cite{Potts2016} treats the memory component $k_i$ as a probability distribution as opposed to a magnitude alone (see the brief discussion in Section \ref{sec:implicitmemory} before model \eqref{system-eqn-3} is introduced).

-First, it is found that in the limit as the perceptual radius $R$ decreases, the set of wavenumbers at which patterns may form increases in size.
-In particular, in the limit as $R \to 0^+$, patterns may form at arbitrarily high wavenumbers, and so the problem becomes ill-posed.
+First, it is found that in the limit as the perceptual radius $R$ decreases, the set of wavenumbers at which patterns may form increases in size{;} in the limit as $R \to 0^+$, patterns may form at arbitrarily high wavenumbers, and so the problem becomes ill-posed.
 This indicates that a decreasing perceptual radius has a destabilizing effect on the constant steady states.

-Another set of important parameters considered is the rate at which memories decay (denoted by $\mu$) or the rate at which foragers update their cognitive map should they revisit a site and deem it safe (denoted by $\b$).
+Another set of important parameters considered is the rate at which memories decay ($\mu$) or the rate at which foragers update their cognitive map should they revisit a site and deem it safe ($\b$).
 It was found that if either $\mu$ is too large, or $\b$ is too small, patterns cannot occur at any wavenumber.
-Hence, in order for territorial patterns to form, foragers cannot forget information too quickly, and they must have some mechanism to update their cognitive map based on new information.
+Hence, for patterns to form, foragers cannot forget information too quickly, and they must have some mechanism to update their cognitive map.
 In the case of conflict zones, this means that foragers must have some mechanism through which they feel safe should they revisit a site and experience no conflict.
 Similarly, it was found that the set of wavenumbers at which patterns may form increases as the advection rate increases.
-This suggests that foragers must move quickly enough towards safe areas or away from conflict zones in order for patterns to occur.
+This suggests that foragers must move quickly enough towards safe areas or away from conflict zones for patterns to occur.
 On the other hand, it was found that the rate of diffusion and rate at which conflicts occur does not change the set of wavenumbers at which patterns may form, however the rate at which these patterns grow is smaller when the conflict rate $\rho$ is larger or the diffusion rate is smaller.